eheinzen/tv/cran-comments.md

 ## Submission for tv 1.7.3

 This is an updated new package submission.
+In this version, return values were added to the documentation.
+No references were added because there are none to add.

 ## Test environments